 - Healthcare

-- I am dedicated to helping patients in the medical industry.
+- I am interested in the technology industry and the medical industry.

-- I am interested in working in Medicine and Biotechnology.
+- I am interested in working in educational services, agriculture, and food manufacturing.

-- I am interested in working in medicine and technology after graduation.
+- Industries I am interested in working in are animal health and pet care, as well as medicine.

-- I am interested in working in the Medicine, Healthcare, and Finance industries.
+- Industries that I am interested in working in after graduation are engineering, consulting, and technology.

 - Medicine